omdxp/react-help-create/index.md

 npx react-help-create --help
 ```

+g

 # How to use it?

-Please follow [this documentation](./docs/TOC.md) to learn how to use this command line.
+Please follow [this documentation](TOC.md) to learn how to use this command line.

 # Contributing